 - Bachelor's Degree

-Population Health focuses on protecting and improving the health of families and communities through promotion of healthy lifestyles to attain or maintain wellness, research for disease and injury prevention, and detection and control of infectious diseases.
+Public Health (formerly called Population Health) focuses on protecting and improving the health of families and communities through promotion of healthy lifestyles to attain or maintain wellness, research for disease and injury prevention, and detection and control of infectious diseases.

-Students may chose areas of focus by selecting electives and internship options in areas of global or local community health.
+Students may choose areas of focus by selecting electives and internship options in areas of community health, health administration, health informatics, and pre-health professions.

-Baptist University offers the only Bachelor’s Degree in a public health field in the Mid-South.
+Baptist University was the first to offer a Bachelor’s Degree in a public health field in the Mid-South.

-Baptist University offers the only Bachelor’s Degree in a public health field in the Mid-South.
+Baptist University was the first to offer a Bachelor’s Degree in a public health field in the Mid-South.
 Check out some other quick facts about the program.

 Why Baptist University?

-Bachelor's DegreeBaptist University offers the first Bachelor’s Degree in a public health field in the Mid-South
+Bachelor's DegreeBaptist University was the first to offer a Bachelor’s Degree in public health field in the Mid-South

-Internshipproviding each student with opportunities to gain experience with diverse communities and engage in the development and implementation of population health interventions.
+CapstoneCapstone provide students with opportunities to gain experience with diverse communities and engage in the development and implementation of public health interventions through an internship or research project.

-Job GrowthJob growth for Population Health graduates exceeds the national averages, with varied opportunities locally, nationally, and internationally
+Job GrowthJob growth for Public Health graduates exceeds the national averages, with varied opportunities locally, nationally, and internationally

-Guaranteed AdmissionsGuaranteed admissions to the Population Health program for Itawamba graduates who have successfully completed their Associate's degree in Public Health Technology and have fulfilled admissions requirements for Baptist College
+Guaranteed AdmissionsGuaranteed admissions to the Public Health program for Itawamba graduates who have successfully completed their Associate's degree in Public Health Technology and have fulfilled admissions requirements for Baptist University.

 Community health worker

-- Serving as a program assistant with an national health organization
+- Serving as a program analyst with a national health organization

 - Working as a research assistant with a nonprofit organization